LF-digitala-kanaler/LFDS/content/components/web/system-display/alert.md

 intro: >-
   Alerts are used to provide (contextual) messages for typical user actions and for important communication from Länsförsäkringar of a non-commercial nature.
+description: >-
+  Alerts are used to provide (contextual) messages for typical user actions and for important communication from Länsförsäkringar of a non-commercial nature.
 previewImage: ''
 backgroundColor: '#f3f3f3'
 tabs: